telerik/xaml-docs/controls/radtabbedwindow/styles-and-templates.md

     </telerik:RadTabbedWindow.ItemTemplate>
 {{endregion}}

-If you wish to return different templates for the tab items, you can use the **ItemTemplateSelectior** property and pass a custom **DataTemplateSelector** to it.
+If you wish to return different templates for the tab items, you can use the **ItemTemplateSelector** property and pass a custom **DataTemplateSelector** to it.

-## ContentTemplate and ContentTemplateSelectior
+## ContentTemplate and ContentTemplateSelector

-Similarly, in a data-binding scenario you can control the appearance of the tabs' content via the **ContentTemplate** and the **ContentTemplateSelectior** properties.
+Similarly, in a data-binding scenario you can control the appearance of the tabs' content via the **ContentTemplate** and the **ContentTemplateSelector** properties.

 #### [XAML] Example 6: Define a custom ContentTemplate